 Does my family’s health history impact my life insurance rates?
 Yes, it’s possible.
 Life insurance companies do consider your immediate family’s health history when you apply for life insurance.
 Geneticists have determined that many disorders occur more frequently in some families than others.

-If anyone in your immediate family (mother, father, siblings) has been diagnosed with any serious conditions such as coronary heart disease, cancer, or diabetes the insurance underwriters would take a closer look at it.
-These inherited conditions may cause the life insurer to increase your premiums because there is a risk that you could also be diagnosed.
+If anyone in your immediate family (mother, father, brother, or sister) has been diagnosed with any serious conditions such as coronary heart disease, cancer, or diabetes the insurance underwriters would take a closer look at it.
+These inherited conditions may cause the life insurance company to increase your premiums because there is a risk that you could also be diagnosed with these medical conditions.

 What if I am adopted?

 If you are adopted and are unsure of your family history, inform your life insurance company on your application that you are adopted.
 Your carrier will underwrite your life insurance policy based on your health history alone.

 What if I omit my family health issues?

 Do not attempt to falsify (or purposely omit) medical issues from your application in hopes of getting cheaper life insurance premiums.
 The insurance companies have access to your MIB (Medical Information Bureau) reports.

 In your medical records from your health providers, it is very likely the missing information from your life insurance application would turn up, including your family medical history.

 When the insurance company discovers the information, the company will raise your risk class which means your life insurance premium will be increased as well.
 In an extreme case, the company may decide to decline your application altogether if it’s revealed that it has many missing disclosures.

 If you do get away with lying on your application and it’s approved, keep in mind that the life insurance company also investigates death benefit claims.
 If the company discovers that you lied to get your policy, the insurance company can reduce or even completely deny any payout to your beneficiaries.